Bocconi University, Milan, Italy

 Pennsylvania State University, University Park, PA, USA (on leave)

-- Professor of the Politics of Public Policy
+- Professor of Public Policy and Political Science

 Working for Democracy: Designing Public Administration in Representative Democracies, Cambridge University Press, under contract.